software-students-spring2025/5-final-deployed-app/README.md

 ## Deployment

 ### 1.Prepare Your Repository
+   - Clone this project to your repository
+   - add .env file locally (not pushed) into your root directory
+   -
 ### 2.Connect GitHub to DigitalOcean
    - Go to DigitalOcean App Platform.
    - Click Create App → GitHub Repository → select this repo.